devbis/st7789_mpy/README.md

 It is written in pure C, so you have to build firmware by yourself.
-Only ESP8266 and ESP32 are supported for now.
+ESP8266, ESP32, and STM32 ports are supported for now.

 Building instruction